 Many people roll their eyes at this, right?
-How many companies do engage in false advertising to some extent.
-But the core of the complaint is that Juul targeted our young people with their marketing, kids who cannot even legally use the product, in an effort not only to sell more product today but to get young people hooked.
-(This New York Times article does a great job of showing how Juul is weaseled its way into the school communities.)
+How many companies engage in false advertising to some extent?
+But the core of the complaint is that Juul targeted our young people with their marketing, kids who cannot even legally use the product, in an effort not only to sell more products today but to get young people hooked.

 If Juul’s goal was to get the product to young people, they are winning.
 Big.
 Although the device is only sold to individuals aged 21 and over, Juuls have formed a strong cult following from teenagers in middle and high school.
 A 2016 study found that e-cigarette usage grew 900 percent between 2011 and 2015.

 Unimpressed?
 Let me give you a more stunning statistic.
 Levels of nicotine vaping in the past year increased dramatically in 2018.
 How much?
 In 10th and 12th grade, the increase is the LARGEST EVER for any substance in the 44 years doctors have been tracking drug use in adolescents.
 Nicotine vaping increased by 3.4%, 8.9%, and 10.9% in the 8th, 10th, and 12th grades.
 That is all in one year!